MFX Broker has been in turmoil since around mid-2016. The case remains unresolved until now. Find out how it happened and what can we learn from it.

 Over the years, regulatory agencies have tried to monitor and hinder their activity by applying stricter rules.
 However, scam practices are still quite common in forex trading to this day.
 While most of the victims are novice traders who still don't understand how to choose the right broker, experienced traders can also get caught up in fraudulent acts.
 So, it is crucial not to underestimate this risk.

 Since around mid-2016, MFX Broker has been in turmoil and was strongly suspected of being a scam.
-Many traders who were previously MFX customers stated that their withdrawal requests were rejected or delayed for months.
+Many traders who were previously MFX customers stated that their withdrawal requests were rejected ored for months.
 They've tried to contact the broker many times via email and live chats, but there was no response.

 As background information, MFX Broker was initially established in 2006 under the name MasterForex with a license from IFSC Belize.
 Some years later, the company rebranded as MFX Broker without renewing its license.
 MFX Broker is a part of the MFX Group that was founded by Igor Volkov.
 This broker had become quite popular back then until November 2016 when the first case surfaced.
 There was an influx of negative reviews from the traders who had difficulties withdrawing their funds, while the company did nothing to help them.
 How did this happen?